-8 M. Cieślarczyk, Kultura bezpieczeństwa i obronności, Wydawnictwo Akademii Podlaskiej, Siedlce 2010, p.
+9 M. Cieślarczyk, Kultura bezpieczeństwa i obronności, Wydawnictwo Akademii Podlaskiej, Siedlce 2010, p.
 210.

 Paying attention to the definition of security culture phenomenon, we can see that this combines all aspects of social life: spirituality, social competence, materiality and their coherent, holistic implementation.
-It promotes security, conceived both as a value (1st pillar of security culture), as the desired state (1st, 2nd and 3rd pillar of culture) and as a process, which aim is to use the heritage of generations, repeated and evolving in three areas of the human individual, human population and the material dimension of human existence - continuously thanks to the functioning of the intersubjective phenomenon, which is a cross-generation national transmission9.
+It promotes security, conceived both as a value (1st pillar of security culture), as the desired state (1st, 2nd and 3rd pillar of culture) and as a process, which aim is to use the heritage of generations, repeated and evolving in three areas of the human individual, human population and the material dimension of human existence - continuously thanks to the functioning of the intersubjective phenomenon, which is a cross-generation national transmission10.
 Security is implemented through the defence function, also understood very broadly - not only understood as a category of military considerations.

-Cieślarczyk writes: "from my research, it appears that today, but also in the foreseeable future, thinking about defence only in terms of the military is insufficient".
-Similarly, Emma Rothschild in the article What Is Security?, 1995, specifies the need to redefine the category of security in the process of extending its concept.
+Cieślarczyk writes: "from my research, it appears that today, but also in the foreseeable future, thinking about defence only in terms of the military is insufficient"11.
+Similarly, Emma Rothschild in the article What Is Security?12, 1995, specifies the need to redefine the category of security in the process of extending its concept.
 The concept of defence concerned in individual and social (collective) context is almost synonymous with the concept of a security culture.
-Here you can talk about the existence of a co-
+Here you can talk about the existence of a coherent, although multithreaded security culture, for the level of which, of the utmost importance are, inter alia, education and teaching, identity and

-9 Generation - the term can be through the following determinants of this social phenomenon: a) genealogical relation of parents and children - it occurs for example in the Bible, or pedigree, b) para genealogical - an extension of the previous definition on the whole societies, c) "registered" (all of the peer groups) and d) cultural; see M. Wallis, Koncepcje biologiczne w humanistyce, [in:] "Fragmenty filozoficzne", seria II, Tadeusz Kotarbiński (red.), Warszawa 1959; similar differentiation of the generation term, gives M. Ossowska, Koncepcja pokolenia, [in:] "Studia Socjologiczne" 1963, 2, but the first of her typologies is limited to the genealogical type (parents-children relation) and cultural-genealogical (teacher-pupil relation).
+10 Generation - the term can be through the following determinants of this social phenomenon: a) genealogical relation of parents and children - it occurs for example in the Bible, or pedigree, b) para genealogical - an extension of the previous definition on the whole societies, c) "registered" (all of the peer groups) and d) cultural; see M. Wallis, Koncepcje biologiczne w humanistyce, [in:] "Fragmenty filozoficzne", seria II, Tadeusz Kotarbiński (red.), Warszawa 1959; similar differentiation of the generation term, gives M. Ossowska, Koncepcja pokolenia, [in:] "Studia Socjologiczne" 1963, 2, but the first of her typologies is limited to the genealogical type (parents-children relation) and cultural-genealogical (teacher-pupil relation).